Alicia-Natasha/Expense-Tracker/README.md

 0.1v

 ## License
-This project is open source and available under the MIT License
+This project is open source and available under the MIT License - see the [MIT License](./LICENSE) file for details.